GRE-Cheating-Service/.github/profile/README.md

 But you really don't have to worry about anything, **GRE from home cheating** is feasible..
 We can help you get good score in the exam without worrying about anything.

 ## GRE cheating consequences
 It varies a lot.
-If you take the exam with our support, you would not get caught so you don't have to worry about it at all. **GRE exam cheating** can be done safely, just contact us on our telegram.
+If you take the exam with our support, you would not get caught so you don't have to worry about it at all. **GRE exam cheating** can be done safely, just contact us on our **telegram** (Search @GRE_Help on telegram and you'll find us).

 ## GRE cheating report
 There is no official report as such about how many people cheated in GRE but it is phenomenal and unprecedented.